26 Metaprogramming

 #> [1] 3

-The next step is quasiquotation: building an expression template with holes that get filled in.
+The next step is quasiquotation: building an expression template with holes that get filled in at construction time.
 The !! (bang-bang) operator injects a value into an expression:

 my_var <- rlang::expr(body_mass_g)